mehulagg/gitlab/doc/api/README.md

 # API Docs

-Automate GitLab by using a simple and powerful API.
+Automate GitLab by using a simple and powerful RESTful API.

 The main GitLab API is a [REST](http://spec.openapis.org/oas/v3.0.3) API.
 Because of this, the documentation in this section assumes that you're